philippgadow/2019-09-17-atlasdsoftwaretutorial/index.md

 startdate: 2019-09-17      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-09-17        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Junggeburth, Johannes", "Gadow, Philipp", "Lory, Alexander", "Schanet, Eric", "Hartmann, Nikolai", "Brendlinger, Kurt", "Kawamura, Gen"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+# helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["paul.philipp.gadow@cern.ch"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

-{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

-{% comment %}
-HEADER

-Edit the values in the block above to be appropriate for your workshop.
-If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
-And run 'make workshop-check' *before* committing to make sure that changes are good.
-{% endcomment %}

 {% if page.carpentry != site.carpentry %}